 Use Buses and Trains Between Destinations

 Each European country has very easy-to-use and fast bus and train systems.
 They are usually pretty cheap and you can use them to go on day trips from one place to another without spending your entire day in the airport.

 On my latest trip to Europe, I took Flixbus from Prague to Vienna to Budapest.
 It’s very affordable and easy to hop on and hop off in a new destination.

 Do Not Take a Taxi

 Don’t even take a taxi from the airport.
 Most airports have a cheaper way to get from the airport to the city center.
 Last time, we got from the airport to our hotel in Barcelona for 1 Euro on a train!
 It would have been over 30 euros if we took a taxi!
 Do some research about the city you are going to and buy passes.
 It will save you money while you are using public transport!

 One other pro to using public transport in a new country is a new adventure and seeing the way locals commute there.
 I love comparing public transport in different countries and no one can compete with Europe on that.

 Be Picky About the Place You Eat

-Millions of tourists visit Europe every year and the restaurants have found the best ways to make money on it.
+Millions of tourists visit Europe every year and restaurants have found the best ways to make money on it.
 There are high chances of falling into a tourist trap if you don’t do research on places to eat in each destination.
 Use platforms like Likealocal.com or just Google reviews before you decide to eat somewhere.
 This tip will save you a lot of money and add great food experiences to your trip.

 Travel in the Off-Season